 Non-EU students registered in RCSI's Medicine, Physiotherapy and Pharmacy programmes are entitled to take up casual employment (defined as up to 20 hours part-time work per week, or full-time work during normal university vacation periods).

 If you choose to work you will need a social security number, known as a Personal Public Service (PPS) number.
-More information on this will be available in our pre-arrival information booklet, later this summer.
+More information on securing a PPS number is on page 52 of the Student Handbook, available below.

 Although RCSI does not offer meal plans, we have a number of restaurants and cafes on-campus which serve a wide selection of freshly-made food and drinks, including vegetarian and halal-friendly options.